 Heather Rose is an undergraduate research assistant in the Webber Energy Group at UT Austin.
-Her research with the group involves the design and development of green roofs and hydroponic systems.
+Her research with the group involves the design and development of green roofs, rainwater harvesting and hydroponic systems.
 Heather is also a physics student at UT Austin and will receive her Bachelor’s Degree in Physics in May 2018.

 For more information on Heather’s research and current publications, please see below.

 Analysis for Required Power and Cistern Size for